fuse-lang/fuse-lang.github.io/_docs/basics/03-boolean.md

 The type `boolean` represents boolean values, These can be either `true` or `false`.

-Booleans support support all [Logical Operators](/docs/logical-ops) as expected.
+Booleans support all [Logical Operators](/docs/logical-ops) as expected.

 ```fuse
 const my_true: boolean = true